 Challenges: Hot and rocky

-Located on Hinchinbrook Island, this hike is limited to 40 hikers at any given time.
+Located on Hinchinbrook Island, the Thorsborne Trail is limited to 40 hikers at any given time.
 Loved for its pristine environment, you can marvel at turquoise waters, cloud-cloaked peaks, and ancient rainforests – a little slice of paradise that was first home to the Bandjin people.

 There are a whopping seven campsites along the 32km trail, so you can take your time admiring the island’s beauty.
 Plan in advance to book the strictly limited camping and the ferry spots, departing from Cardwell or Lucinda.
 If you’re coming from Brisbane, you can catch a day-long train to Cardwell.
 From Cairns, it’s a 2.5 hour drive south.